carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

 You should also enable one or more of the *sanitizers*, which help to expose latent bugs by making incorrect behavior generate errors at runtime:

- - AddressSanitizer_ detects memory access errors.
+ - AddressSanitizer_ (ASAN) detects memory access errors.
+Use `-fsanitize=address`.
+ - UndefinedBehaviorSanitizer_ (UBSAN) detects the use of various features of C/C++ that are explicitly listed as resulting in undefined behavior.
+Use `-fsanitize=undefined -fno-sanitize-recover=undefined` or any individual UBSAN check, e.g.  `-fsanitize=signed-integer-overflow -fno-sanitize-recover=undefined`.
+   You may combine ASAN and UBSAN in one build.
- - MemorySanitizer_ detects uninitialized reads: code whose behavior relies on memory contents that have not been initialized to a specific value.
+ - MemorySanitizer_ (MSAN) detects uninitialized reads: code whose behavior relies on memory contents that have not been initialized to a specific value.
+Use `-fsanitize=memory`.
- - UndefinedBehaviorSanitizer_ detects the use of various features of C/C++ that are explicitly listed as resulting in undefined behavior.
+   MSAN can not be combined with other sanirizers and should be used as a seprate build.

 Finally, link with ``libFuzzer.a``::